scriptype/feed/readme.md

 }
 ```

 Then you need to commit the changes and push to your repo.
+You'll need to
+`git pull` before adding new links, because once you push, travis will make another
+commit and push it to your repo.
+So, you will be 1 commit behind of origin after
+publishing is done.
+The `./add` helper handles this step too.

 ### Before adding links